-Autism spectrum disorder is defined as a neurological and developmental disorder that starts in childhood and continues throughout a person’s life.
-It will impact how a person interacts, communicates, and learns.
-Although most people with autism will share a few common traits, every person is different in how autism affects them.
+Autism, or autism spectrum disorder (ASD), is a developmental disorder that starts in early childhood and continues throughout a person’s life.
+It can impact how a person socializes, communicates, behaves, and learns.
+Although most people with autism will share a few common traits, every person is different in how it affects them.

 Autism can cause a person to miss many social cues such as facial expressions and verbal signals that are commonly used while interacting.
 If a person with autism says something that appears rude or offensive, it is most likely a result of missing or not being able to read typical social cues.

-You can kindly and calmly say, “Please don’t say ‘You have spots on your face.’
+- You can kindly and calmly say, “Please don’t say ‘You have spots on your face.’
 People think that is rude.”
 That’s all it takes.
-Just a gentle reminder of the social norm they missed.
+Turning it into a teachable moment will help build their skills for future interactions.

-Pay close attention to signs of overstimulation; this can be either emotional or sensory, and try to help reduce the stimulation.
-Ask if you can help.
+- Pay close attention to signs of overstimulation; this can be either emotional or sensory.
+Ask how you can help to reduce the stimulation.
 Turn down the lights.
 Reduce the noise level or suggest that you both go to a quieter space.

 You can help a person with autism to learn many missed communication skills through modeling, rehearsing, and reminders.

 Many people with autism experience high levels of ongoing anxiety.
-A common response is “stimming.”
-This is defined as repeatedly moving your body or objects to self-stimulate or provide comfort.
+A common coping mechanism is called “stimming,” which is defined as repeatedly moving their body or objects to self-stimulate or provide comfort.
 This may involve hand-flapping, rocking, slapping their ears, or squeezing their hands together.
-This is a coping mechanism.
-Try to ignore the behavior when you see stimming and respond to the person.
+It's best to try to ignore the stimming behavior when interacting with the person.

-Later in a calm setting, you can practice replacement behaviors like finger tapping instead of hand flapping.
+- Later in a calm setting, you can practice replacement behaviors with them, like finger tapping instead of hand flapping.
 Or chewing a safe object instead of a finger.

 A person with autism may be depending on you to help guide them through a world that is very confusing and can be upsetting.
 When you try to understand how the world appears through the eyes of someone with autism, it can make it easier for you to be patient and calm.